High Availability Definition

 High-availability clusters are computers that support critical applications.
 Specifically, these clusters reliably work together to minimize system downtime.

-In terms of failover cluster vs high availability preference, a failover cluster, which is a redundant system triggered when the master system encounters performance issues, is really just a strategy to achieve high availability.
+In terms of failover cluster vs high availability preference, a failover cluster, which is a redundant system triggered when the main system encounters performance issues, is really just a strategy to achieve high availability.

 Why is High Availability Important?

 To reduce interruptions and downtime, it is essential to be ready for unexpected events that can bring down servers.
 At times, emergencies will bring down even the most robust, reliable software and systems.
 Highly available systems minimize the impact of these events, and can often recover automatically from component or even server failures.

 Of course, it is critical for systems to be able to handle increased loads and high levels of traffic.
 But identifying possible failure points and reducing downtime is equally important.
 This is where a highly available load balancer comes in, for example; it is a scalable infrastructure design that scales as traffic demands increase.
 Typically this requires a software architecture, which overcomes hardware constraints..

 In this process, users set up servers to switch responsibilities to a remote server as needed.
 They should also evaluate each piece of hardware for durability using vendor metrics such as mean time between failures (MTBF).

 How High Availability Works